 Another popular destination is 'Sponsor Street' where our valued sponsors demonstrate their products and services.
-Crescent Oil, Budds' Fine Cars (Jaguar & Land Rover), Auto Glym, Moss Motors, Lant/Hagerty and Oakville Tourism are our current sponsors and they are growing every year.
+The Guild of Automotive Restorers, Crescent Oil, Budds' Fine Cars (Jaguar & Land Rover), Auto Glym, Moss Motors, Lant/Hagerty and Oakville Tourism are among our current sponsors, the list of which is growing every year.

 Access & Times